kgkeklikci/Normalizing-Flows/README.md

 * [Refer to noisy-moons directory](https://github.com/kaanguney/normalizing_flows/tree/main/noisy-moons) for the most recent implementations; incl. visuals.

 ### Performance Evaluation [subject to project scope]
-* Performance evaluation will be done at the end of the project.
+* Performance evaluation will be done at the end of the project
   * convergence time
   * correctness
   * robustness